kyle-shake/JnL-Flask-API/README.md

-# JackAndLindsey
+# JnL-Flask-API
-Website and REST API for Jack and Lindsey
+REST API for Jack and Lindsey